-(1) Send written notice to the UCA School Psychology Program Director for approval of the internship site; and

-(2) Complete the application/contract material for the site.
+- (1) Send written notice to the UCA School Psychology Program Director for approval of the internship site; and - (2) Complete the application/contract material for the site.

 Ideally, these two tasks are to be completed by mid-term of the semester before internship.
-Approval by the UCA School Psychology Committee is necessary before an internship can begin.
+Approval by the UCA School Psychology Committee is necessary before an internship can be formally accepted by the student and begin.
 It is the student's responsibility to initiate and obtain such approval before beginning the internship.